 Not all spinal cord injury patients with paraplegia will be physically able to wear an exoskeleton.

-Strength, height, and weight requirements will exclude many using an exoskeleton.
+Strength, height, and weight requirements will exclude many from using an exoskeleton.

 For example, to use the ReWalk, spinal cord injury patients must: